FunnelKit

 Preview of sending woocommerce failed orders to google sheets

-So in this way, you can easily track and sync data of every failed payment created by customers.
+In this way, you can easily track and sync data for every failed payment created by customers.

 Order notes facilitate communication between the customer and the store owner.
-Also, it captures the order history from both customers and store owners.
+It also captures order history for both customers and store owners.

 Through order notes, customers can leave special instructions or requests when placing their orders.
 It will specify their needs and requirements.